garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 5 Routing.md

     }
     ```

-1. Create two `GraphicsOverlay` objects for routing--one for the map and one for the scene--just as you did in a previous exercise:
+1. Create two `GraphicsOverlay` objects for routing, one for the map and one for the scene:

     ```
     GraphicsOverlay {